geodynamics/pylith/docs/user/examples/box-2d/index.md

 :`*.cfg`: PyLith parameter files.
 :`*.mesh`: Finite-element mesh files generated manually using a text editor.
 :`*.spatialdb`: Spatial database filesFiles associated with the spatial databases.
-:`viz`: Directory containing ParaView Python scripts and other files for visualizing results.
 :`output`: Directory containing simulation output.
 It is created automatically when running the simulations.

 ## Overview